“THE ROOM” HONEST MOVIE POSTER

 This didn’t get a lot of coverage, but it was easily one of my favourite pieces of work at Nokia.
 A few days before May the 4th we decided to try create “Lightsaber” painting photos using the long-exposure feature on the Nokia Lumia 1020.
 We went to the park with our agency Cohn + Wolfe and a legend of the light painting scene, Ian Hobson.
 Long story short, we created some epic photos, I got to dress up in a robe and we got locked in the park at around 1am and had to scale a fence to get out.
 It was a great experience 🙂 Story here.
 P.S I’m the idiot in the robe in the top two pics.

 I’m extremely fascinated by lighting.
 So in November 2016 I decided to attend an “Upcycle a Lamp” course through the Goodlife Centre in London.
 The only thing I had kicking around my house I could convert was this Dragan wooden box from Ikea.
 I decided to try create a lamp that could work as a normal light source as well as a night light using plenty of tiny holes drilled in the side.
+It’s was a slightly rushed first atempt, but I learnt a lot in the process.

 HISTORY IN THE MAKING